 Why You'll Love This Smoothie

-Quick and Easy: With just a handful of ingredients and a blender, you can whip up this smoothie in five minutes, making it perfect for busy mornings or a quick snack on the go.
+- Quick and Easy: This smoothie takes five minutes to make.
+It's perfect for busy mornings or a quick snack on the go.

-Versatile: This smoothie is adaptable—use soymilk for an extra protein boost, or toss in some fresh spinach for an extra antioxidant and micronutrient boost.
-A handful of fresh spinach would add vitamins A, C, and K, as well as iron, magnesium, potassium, and fiber.
-Spinach is mild, so it won't distort the flavor.
+- Versatile: This smoothie is adaptable.
+Use soymilk for an extra protein boost, or toss in some fresh spinach for an extra antioxidant and micronutrient boost.

 - Peanut butter: Peanut butter provides plant-based protein and a creamy, rich, nutty flavor.
 Feel free to use sunflower seed butter for a nut-free option.